Ryan Boot: Chesterfield

 Boot joined Chesterfield on trial in July 2023.
 He signed a one-year deal on 3 August, with the expectation to compete with Harry Tyrer for a first-team place.
 He signed a 12-month contract extension the following March.
 He remained as Tyrer's back-up as Chesterfield secured promotion back into the English Football League (EFL) as National League champions at the end of the 2023–24 season.
 He competed with young loanee Max Thompson for a first-team place in the 2024–25 season, with Thompson being given the number one shirt number.
 He played 34 games in the campaign, including playing both legs of Chesterfield's play-off semi-final defeat to Walsall, keeping 10 clean sheets, and signed a contract of undisclosed length in June 2025.

+On 14 April 2026, he saved a stoppage-time penalty to ensure a 2–1 win over play-off rivals Grimsby Town, and was described as "unbelievable" by coach Kieron Dyer.
+He played both legs of the play-off semi-final against Notts County, conceding only one goal, though Chesterfield failed to score in either game and were eliminated.

 International career

 Boot was called up to the England C team for a friendly against Wales C in March 2022.